 Docs / Meeting Recording / Whisper Models

-Choose between speed and accuracy for local transcription.
+Choose between local models and cloud APIs for transcription.

 QuickContract uses whisper-cpp, a high-performance C++ implementation of OpenAI's Whisper speech recognition model, to transcribe meeting audio locally on your Mac.
 The whisper-cpp binary runs as a sidecar process alongside QuickContract — it launches automatically when a recording starts and shuts down when the recording ends.